dhenryopen/FRC-2016/Robolog/server/README.md

     paster make-config ckan /etc/ckan/default/development.ini

-Use vi (or gedit or nano) to make the following changes to the development.ini file:
+Use vi (or another Linux editor) to make the following changes to the development.ini file:

     vi /etc/ckan/default/development.ini